Luis1830/MH_results/README.md

 # MH_results

-The .cvs files for macro-homogeneous model for PEMFC is storaged here
+The .cvs files for the results of the macro-homogeneous PEMFC model with different bioinspired algorithms

 The files contains the results of our simulations: